theprathameshpund/Spiritual-Sage/README.md

  Multi-language support

 🤝 Contributing
-Contributions are welcome!
+We welcome contributions!
 To contribute:

 Fork the repository

-Create your feature branch:
+Create a feature branch:

 bash
 Copy